joelbygger/cmake_proj/cmake_proj.md

 ## TSAN

 Thread sanitizer, run time checks.
 Cannot be used at the same time as ASAN.
 May catch errors that ASAN would also catch.
+Note that all libraries you link to should be compiled with TSAN or you might get false positives etc. But i guess using it w/o proper libraries is better than nothing.
 A custom CMake configuration define tells factories to add required compiler flags.
 To add it to all build targets:

 ```bash
 cmake -DTSAN=1 ..